codescapade/codescapade.github.io/src/blog/lumi-engine-update-may-2023.md

 draft: false
 ---

-End of last year I started on a new iteration of my the game engine.
+End of last year I started on a new iteration of my game engine.
 I decided to build it using TypeScript.
-I generally make small web games and wanted to less dependencies so WebGL is a good fit.
-After a few months of working on it I decided to switched back to [Haxe](https://haxe.org), but still compiling to JavaScript.
+I generally make small web games and wanted less dependencies so WebGL is a good fit.
+After a few months of working on it I decided to switch back to [Haxe](https://haxe.org), but still compiling to JavaScript.
 Here are some of the reasons why.
 <!-- read-more -->
 <br>
 <br>